anirudhreddy18/GCP-SA/Networking.md

 * Connects onPrem Network to VPC Network using VPN IPSec
 * Works b/w GCP & on Prem datacenter or GCP & other Cloud Providers.
 * Traffic is encrypted at one gateway & then decrypted at other gateway.
 Tunneled packets travel over public internet.
 Single Tunnel supports 3GB.
 You can add more than 1 tunnel per gateway.
+### Static Routing
 * First Project: Create VPN gateway & attach it to our VPC.
 Create a Static public IP in our network & add it.
 Create a tunnel b/w them & enter remote peer static IP & choose route based and attach network range of onprem.
 Use a shared Key.
 * VPN gateway will be attached at VPC.
 This will encrypt traffic & send it over internet using secure tunnels.
 The other VPN gateway will decrypt it.
 * Static Routing will not work as each time new Subnet is Added, this needs to be updated on other side VPC.
 Doing it manually everytime is painful.
+### Dynamic Routing
+* Cloud Router: This will detect the new subnets created on on prem side.
+This is a dynamic way of routing, rather than using static way.
+It works with BGP Protocol & automatically adds routes.
+Mandatory for Dynamic Routing.
+* VPN Gateway: Create a HA VPN gateway.
+It will create 2 Public IP's automatically for HA.
+* VPN Tunnels: Create a VPN Tunnel, attach it to VPC & then select Cloud Router.
+After that, for peer gateway select gcp Project & other Cloud Router or Transit Gateway for AWS etc.
+* BGP Session: create BGP Session, add routes automatically, choose ASN from cloud router.
+Then use these addresses on other project.
+* When a new subnet is added - cloud router in current project will inform other router.
+Routes will updated accordingly.
+* this will also work across regions - simply enable Cloud Router at global mode in VPC Settings.
+* Network Intelligence -> connectivity Tests.
+Important tool to test connectivity b/w two systems.